au-nlp/project-milestone-p2-group20/README.md

 The third milestone moves from exploratory analysis to model-based text generation.
 The first component of this stage focuses on generating patient-friendly summaries of clinical trial descriptions.
 Using the insights gained from the readability and jargon analysis in P2, we fine-tune a pretrained sequence-to-sequence summarization model on clinical trial text.
 The model is trained to condense long and technical descriptions into shorter summaries that preserve essential information such as the purpose of the study, the target population, and the main intervention.

-The summarization step is applied primarily to the detailed_description field, which contains the most comprehensive information about each trial.
-The resulting summaries are evaluated using readability metrics introduced earlier in the project, allowing comparison between the original description, the generated summary, and the provided brief_summary.
-This makes it possible to assess whether the generated output is both shorter and easier to read, while still remaining faithful to the source content.
+The summarization step is applied primarily to the detailed_description field, which contains the most comprehensive information about each trial, but also different other fields we found useful during milestone 2.
+The resulting summaries are evaluated using rogue metric, allowing comparison between the original description, the generated summary, and the provided brief_summary.
+This makes it possible to assess whether the generated output is faithful to the original source content.

+To obtain such a model, we used a pretrained "google/flan-t5-small" sequence to sequence pretrained model, and we fine-tuned it on our clinical trial data using the "brief_summary" as gold target.

+Unfortunately, in this first trial, we only managed to obtain a model that could faithfully replicate the gold targets (brief_summary), and not one that could extract information from other important fields of the trial and that was very often missing from this given "brief_summary".

 ---